 Unless you have a condition impacting your motor control, these things can be worked on and improved.

-Don’t let your self-percieved clumsiness put you off the idea!
+Don’t let your self-perceived clumsiness put you off the idea!

 If you liked this article, you might find the following useful: